Crandy9/sheriffcrandy/README.md

 - hit enter
 - select 'Y' for router history mode and hit enter
 - select Sass/SCSS (with dart-sass) and hit enter
-- place Babel, ESLint, etc. config files in dedicated config files
+- se;lect place Babel, ESLint, etc. config files in dedicated config files
 - Select 'n' for saving this preset for future projects
 - cd to repo_vue and install axios library used to talk to backend: npm install axios